Pivotal Cloud Foundry® Ops Manager Version 1.6 and 1.7

-In some rare cases, app instances might fail to deleted because Cloud Controller believes they are still bound to service instances that no longer exist in reality.
-To completely remove those apps, as well as the entries for the service instances and the bindings from the cloud controller, use the steps below:
+In some rare cases, app instances might fail to get deleted because Cloud Controller believes they are still bound to service instances that no longer exist in reality.
+To completely remove those apps and the entries for the service instances and the bindings from the cloud controller, use the steps below:

 - cf stop <app>

 - cf delete <app>

 This bug is patched in Redis tiles 1.5.26 and resolved in the Ops Manager version 1.7.20.